27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A gentle window treatment that adds softness and privacy.

-An over-toilet open shelf is a cozy bathroom decor idea for apartments that adds storage and texture.
+An over-toilet open shelf adds storage and texture to a small apartment bathroom.
 Choose a slim unit so it feels light above the tank.
 Use baskets and folded towels to keep it calm.
-The vertical styling makes the room feel taller.
-It is functional without feeling bulky.
+The vertical styling makes the room feel taller and is functional without feeling bulky.

 Keep the shelf styling minimal so it stays tidy.
 Use one basket for extras and a stack of towels for softness.
 A small candle adds warmth without taking much room.
-The shelf helps hide clutter while adding a cozy layer.
-It also pulls the eye upward, which feels spacious.
+The shelf helps hide clutter while adding a cozy layer and pulls the eye upward, which feels spacious.

 Placement note: Keep the lowest shelf just above eye level so the styling feels light.